Adolescent Gynaecology at UCLH

 You can contact our team with any questions ahead of your appointment on email: uclh.

 Nora Imamouine is our team’s administrator.
 Nora manages your appointments and arranges the transfer of information (and any scans) from your referring team.
-They support with your clinical letters and coordinating your follow up plans.
+They help coordinate your appointments, clinical letters and follow-up plans.

 Our clinics are all on the lower ground floor (one floor down from where you come in) in the Elizabeth Garrett Anderson Wing.